-I’ll always be a fan of team sports, but the practicality of continued participation has been challenged by age, family time, and leaving the City on weekends with family (playing soccer at midnight at Chelsea piers with young bankers, or at dawn in Riverside Park with the Geezers – yes, I’ve done both – holds less appeal every year).
-Fortunately, I joined a social club in midtown near our office that has six singles squash courts and a doubles court.
-The squash program at our club is one of the strongest in the nation, and since 1995, I’ve played regularly and the friendships I’ve made at the club are my closest since college.
-If you study our bubble chart of clients boasts many accomplished squash players, and both my social and professional lives are infinitely richer for the friends made on court.
+I’ll always be an unwavering fan of team sports, even though continued participation has been hampered by age, family time, and weekends in the country.
+Playing soccer at midnight at Chelsea piers with young bankers or at dawn in Riverside Park with a group called the Geezers – yes, I’ve done both – holds less appeal every year.
+Fortunately, I found a different outlet by joining a social club near our office that has one of the foremost squash programs in the country.
+For twenty-five years, I’ve played regularly and have made great friends, probably the closest since college.
+Not incidentally, our bubble chart of clients boasts many accomplished squash players, and both my social and professional lives are infinitely richer for the friends made on court.